 THIS RATING METHODOLOGY WAS UPDATED ON SEPTEMBER 27, 2017.
 WE REMOVED A DUPLICATE FOOTNOTE THAT WAS PLACED IN THE MIDDLE OF THE TEXT ON PAGE 7.

-This update may not be effective in some jurisdictions until certain requirements are met.
+This update may not be effective in some jurisdictions until certain requirements are mpage 2 of 77

 The grid contains four key factors that are important in our assessment for ratings in the regulated electric and gas utility sector: